Amen-Haj-Brahim/Rocky-Jump/README.md

 # Rocky jump
-side scrolling runner game in python, code could be way better but this is the first and probably last time I use PyGame :-) .
+side scrolling runner game in python, code could be way better but this is the first and probably last time I use PyGame :-) . <br/>
-HOW TO PLAY :
+HOW TO PLAY :<br/>
-execute game.py
+execute game.py<br/>
-after dying it will demand your name in the terminal if you want to see the leaderboard execute leaderboard.py
+after dying it will demand your name in the terminal<br/>
+if you want to see the leaderboard execute leaderboard.py<br/>